This article was updated October 30, 2023.

 - Implement a vulnerability management program to identify and rank vulnerabilities.
 Include vulnerabilities for bespoke and custom software.

 - Maintain an inventory of bespoke and custom software.
+This might require automated tools.

 - Deploy a web application firewall (WAF) for public-facing web applications.

 - Controls are implemented for payment page scripts loaded in the consumers browser such that each script is authorized, integrity is validated, and an inventory of scripts and written justification is maintained.
+This might involve additional tooling.

 Restrict Access to System Components and Cardholder Data